You want your vehicle to stay in pristine condition, right?

 Become a Cleaning Nazi to Extend the Life of Your Paint Job

 Zach McGovern is the owner/operator of Attention to Detailing in Peoria, Illinois.
-Check out this impressive photo gallery of his work.
 He recommends a regular maintenance routine as an easy low-cost alternative to other protection methods:

 Proper maintenance starts with routine cleaning.
 Your vehicle should be washed using safe wash methods, such as the 3-bucket method, to help minimize the risk of introducing scratches and swirls into your paint.
 It is also important to maintain a healthy layer of protection on the surface of your vehicle to protect your paint from environmental contamination.
 In general, you should use a natural wax every 6-8 weeks or a synthetic sealant every 4-6 months.
 A clean, well-protected vehicle will look great for years and years.

 Avoid Paint Trauma Altogether

 Marcus Jones of Ray's Auto Body in Vienna, Virginia shares this time and money-saving tip.
 Ray's Auto Body has been in business fifty-one years, specializing in returning vehicle paint to its original condition.

 Clean tree particles (sap, leaves, acorns, etc.) off your vehicle ASAP.
 This will help mitigate possible refinish blemishes that can only be corrected by an expensive re-painting of the entire panel.

 Jody Gatchell, owner of A & J Collision Repair in Conway, Arkansas, shares a few similar tricks.
 A & J maintains a really useful blog, which you can read here.